BitCashMC/Corridor/README.md

 #### To Do:
 1. Have a more robust mechanism to close sources to avoid memory hogging
 2. Use batch inserts for performance

+# To Do (General)
+1. Make things multithreaded using a thread pool
+2. Close sources more